 First Community Village Healthcare Center is in Columbus, Ohio.
 This city is among the most populated cities in the nation with has 783,285 people.
-We gave this nursing home an overall rating of A. Consequently, it graded out better than the average nursing home in Columbus by a significant margin.
+Featuring an overall grade of B+.
+After analyzing the other alternatives in Columbus, this seems to be a higher quality option than many of them.
 Columbus offers a slew of nursing homes, however, we doubt you will need to visit too many others.
 This one looks like a first-rate option.
-One of the major highlights of this nursing home's remarkable profile is its short-term care grade.
-We discuss short-term care in the next paragraph.
+The best part of this nursing home's strong profile is its short-term care rating.
+We discuss short-term care in the next paragraph

 First Community Village Healthcare Center